Skip to Main Content

 • Is the member frequently using the emergency room to obtain their care?

-If a Plan member meets any of these criteria, providers may contact the Care Management Department.
+If a Plan member meets any of these criteria, physicians and other providers may contact the Care Management Department.
 Members who want to self-refer to this program may call the toll-free Customer Contact Center number on the back of their Plan identification (ID) cards.
 The Customer Contact Center representative contacts the Case Management Department with the member’s information for appropriate outreach.
 Contacting the Case Management Department does not automatically qualify the member for the integrated case management program.

 Nurse advice line

 The Nurse Advice Line provides appropriate and timely triage for health-related problems through registered nurses (RNs) utilizing industry-approve guidelines and protocols.
 Using nationally recognized algorithms and world-class clinical triage guidelines, nurse advice line RNs identify member needs and ensure they are directed to the appropriate level of care for the situation – whether it is providing self-care guidance, or recommending a visit to urgent care or the ER.
-The service is offered 24 hours a day, seven days a week, 365 days a year in English and Spanish with translation services available for other languages.
+The service is offered 24 hours a day, 7 days a week, 365 days a year in English and Spanish with translation services available for other languages.

 Clinical practice and preventive health guidelines